Inference for Matched Tuples and Fully Blocked Factorial Designs: Simulations

 In this section, we study the mean-squared-error performance of $\hat\Delta_{\nu,n}$ across several experimental designs.
 We analyze and compare the MSE for all five parameters of interest for the following seven experimental designs: \begin{enumerate} \item \textbf{(B-B)} $(D_i^{(1)}, D_i^{(2)})$ are i.i.d.\ across $1 \leq i \leq 4n$ and the two entries are independently distributed as $2A - 1$, where $A$ follows Bernoulli$(1/2)$. \item \textbf{(C)} $(D_i^{(1)}, D_i^{(2)})$ are jointly drawn from a completely randomized design.
 We uniformly at random divide the experimental sample of size $4n$ into four groups of size $n$ and assign a different $d \in \{-1, 1\}^2$ for each group. \item \textbf{(MP-B)} A matched-pair design for $D^{(1)}$, where units are ordered and paired according to $X_i$.
 For each pair, uniformly at random assign $D_i^{(1)} = 1$ to one of the units.
 Independently, $(D_i^{(2)}: 1 \leq i \leq 4n)$ are i.i.d.\ with the distribution of $2A - 1$, where $A \sim \mathrm{Bernoulli}(1/2)$. \item \textbf{(MT)} Matched tuples design where units are ordered according to $X_i$. \item \textbf{(Large-2)} A stratified design, where the experimental sample is divided into two strata using the median of $X_i$ as the cutoff.
 In each stratum, treatment is assigned as in $\textbf{C}$. \item \textbf{(Large-4)} As in \textbf{(Large-2)}, but with four strata. \item \textbf{(RE)} A re-randomization design using a Mahalanobis balance function.
 As outlined in \cite{rubin2016}, we select the main-effect threshold criterion to be the $100(0.01^{1/K})$ percentile of a $\chi^2_{p}$ distribution with $p=\mathrm{dim}(X_i)$, and select the interaction-effect threshold criterion to be $100(0.01^{1/L})$, where $L$ is the number of interaction effects. \end{enumerate}

-Table \ref{table:mse} displays the ratio of the MSE of each design relative to the MSE of \textbf{MT}, computed across 2000 Monte Carlo iterations.
+Table \ref{table:mse} displays the ratio of the MSE of each design relative to the MSE of \textbf{MT}, computed across 4,000 Monte Carlo replications.
 In each of the designs, we set treatment effects to zero by setting $\tau=0$.
 As expected from Theorems \ref{thm:block_factorial} and \ref{thm:matched-pair}, \textbf{MT} outperforms \textbf{B-B}, \textbf{C}, \textbf{MP-B}, \textbf{Large-2}, and \textbf{Large-4} in every model specification.
-We also find that \textbf{MT} compares favorably to \textbf{RE}, with particularly large gains displayed for Model 5.
+We also find that \textbf{MT} compares favorably to \textbf{RE}, with \textbf{RE} slightly outperforming \textbf{MT} in some cases, but with \textbf{MT} outperforming in general.
 Although we do not have formal results comparing the matched tuples design to re-randomization, we note that re-randomization redraws treatments until the distances between certain features of the covariate distribution across treatment statuses are below certain pre-specified thresholds.
 In contrast, the matched tuples design attempts to \emph{minimize} these distances by blocking units finely based on the covariates.
 See also Remark 3 of \cite{bai2022optimality} for a related observation in the binary treatment setting.